vinceright3/ExtendingEditorCourseSourceCode/README.md

 Copyright by Vince Petrelli All rights reserved

-All licenses in this repository are copyrighted by their respective author Vince Petreli.
+All licenses in this repository are copyrighted by their respective author Vince Petrelli.
-No code should be used commercially without fees or permission by the author Vince Petreli.
+No code should be used commercially without fees or permission by the author Vince Petrelli.
 See `LICENSE` for details.